ukwa/opendata/ukwa.ds.2/geo/README.md

 20080509162252/http://triton-technology.co.uk/php/	NG12 5AW
 </pre>

-This format is not ideal but can be post-processed to link to elsewhere, e.g. prefix the first column with `http://wayback.archive.org/web/{crawl-timestamp}/{url}` and you'll get to IAs version.
-Or change the postcode into the OS linked data form, like <http://data.ordnancesurvey.co.uk/doc/postcodeunit/SO164GU>
+This format is not ideal, but can be parsed fairly easily.
+For example, by extracting the first column and adding a prefix of `http://wayback.archive.org/web/` (i.e. use the form `http://wayback.archive.org/web/{crawl-timestamp}/{url}`) you'll get to the Internet Archive's copy of that page (unless it's blocked by `robots.txt`).
+Similarly, you can extract the postcode and change to the OS linked-data form, like this: <http://data.ordnancesurvey.co.uk/doc/postcodeunit/SO164GU>

+Unfortunately, at the current time, we've only been able to extract this data for the 1996-2010 chunk of the underlying dataset.
+We intend to extend this analysis to the remaining years, but are not able to dedicate resources to doing so at the current time.

 How the data was created
 ------------------------